solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 journey, strive to leverage the vast number of resources presented rather than going at it on your own!

-Becuase every company and project is unique, this guide provides insightful service descriptions and tool comparisons to allow the reader to make choices that fit their environment, system, and budget needs.
+Because every company and project is unique, this guide provides insightful service descriptions and tool comparisons to allow the reader to make choices that fit their environment, system, and budget needs.
 Proven industry architecture examples provide best practice jumpstarts